bmarani/mywebclass-agile-docs/documentation/theme_1/Initiative_3/Epic_1/UserStory_1/UserStory_1.md

-"As a [website owner], I want to [ ensure a smooth deployment process] so that [my website can launch on time without any technical glitches]."
+"As a website owner, I want to ensure a smooth deployment process so that my website can launch on time without any technical glitches."